engineyard/engineyard-theme/README.md

     header(add_navigation,add_js)

+The layout supports content overwritting by supplying defining `content_for` the following:

+    title, description, keywords, body_id, branding

 ## Modifying / Testing ##

-Inside this repo is a `example` folder, containing a Rails 3 app configured to load the gem.
+Inside this repo is a `example` folder, containing a Rails 3.1 app configured to load the gem.
 You can use this to add any changes in styles.
 You can also run:

     bundle exec cucumber features